ip-web/Fujify/README.md

 ## Contributing

 Contributions are welcome!
 I'm more of a Web Developer myself and I'm sure a lot can be improved, feel free to submit your proposals with some explanation (remember I'm relatively new to C# and .NET).
+I'm also taking feature requests and will try implementing them as much as time and skills allow me to.

 ## Credits